Content strategy for ecommerce helps retailers build relationships with their audience and win customers.

 - Online forums for getting answers to questions

 - Search engine-optimized blog posts about issues of interest to buyers

 Why Is Ecommerce Content Marketing Important?

-According to our research, 91% of ecommerce and retail companies have some degree of success when reaching their content marketing goals.
+According to Semrush's 2023 research, 96% of ecommerce and retail companies generated positive results when reaching their content marketing goals.